 - a.
 The Montana corporate income tax, as well as other state, local, and foreign income taxes deducted on the federal return, must be added back to the corporation's income on this line.
 Please include a breakdown of federal Form 1120, line 17 taxes.
 See 15-31-114(1)(e), MCA. - b.
 Federal tax-exempt interest is taxable for Montana purposes and must be added to the corporation's income on this line.
 See 15-31-113(1)(a)(i), MCA. - c.
 If a qualified endowment credit is claimed, the amount of contribution used to compute the corporation's credit must be added to income on this line.
-See 15-31-161, MCA.
+See 15-31-161, MCA. - d.
 Corporations that have a unitary relationship with an international group must make a worldwide combined filing.
 Enter any income or loss from the corporation's foreign parent, if applicable, and from all foreign subsidiaries included in the worldwide combined group on this line.
 Include federal Forms 5471 and 8858, and a by-company schedule reconciling to the income/loss reported on this line.

-- d.
+- e.
 Unitary filers must enter the income or loss from unitary subsidiary corporations that are not included in their federal consolidated group.
-For example, subsidiary corporations in which members of he collective unitary group own more than 50 percent of that corporation must be included on this line.
-Include a copy of the federal Form 1120, or applicable form, and supporting by-company schedules for each separately filed corporation. - e.
+For example, subsidiary corporations in which members of the collective unitary group own more than 50 percent of that corporation must be included on this line.
+Include a copy of the federal Form 1120, or applicable form, and supporting by-company schedules for each separately filed corporation. - f.
 For water's edge filers only-enter the amount from line 10 of Schedule WE.
-Schedule WE is on page 15 of Form CIT. - f.
-For water's edge filers only-enter any income or loss of unitary corporations incorporated in a tax haven country on this line.
-Include federal Forms 5471 and 8858, and a by-company schedule reconciling to the income/loss reported on this line.
-See 15-31-322(1)(f), MCA. - g.
+Schedule WE is on page 15 of Form CIT. - g.
 The federal capital loss carryover is not allowed as a deduction for Montana corporate income tax purposes.
 Any amount of federal capital loss carryover that was used on the corporation's federal tax return must be added back on this line.
 Please include federal Schedule D. See 15-31-114(1), MCA. - h.
 Include with Form CIT a detailed breakdown of any other additions to income and report it on this line.
 Example of an addition: